-In this month’s skin cancer update video, Professor Giuseppe Argenziano talks about atypical melanocytic lesions: lesions that are histopathologically in between a melanoma and a naevus, with subtle melanoma criteria that are not enough for the pathologist to diagnose the lesion as a melanoma.
-Continue reading “[7 min watch] Skin Cancer Update with Prof Giuseppe Argenziano [March 2019]”
+In this month’s skin cancer update video, Professor Giuseppe Argenziano discusses the case of a flat facial lesion on a 60-year-old woman.
+Continue reading “[3 min watch] Skin Cancer Update with Prof Giuseppe Argenziano [December 2019]”

 This week we have an interesting case.
 What do you make of the clinical and dermoscopic images below?

 Is there a differential diagnosis?
 If so, how would you biopsy?

 The HealthCert Professional Diploma programs offer foundation to advanced training in skin cancer medicine, skin cancer surgery or dermoscopy and provide an essential step towards subspecialisation.
 All programs are university quality-assured, CPD-accredited and count towards multiple Master degree pathways and clinical attachment programs in Australia and overseas.
 The programs are delivered online and/or face-to-face across most major cities of Australia.

 Trimester 1: Jan | Trimester 2: May | Trimester 3: Sep